Steezy1416/round-table/README.md

 - Sequelizer
 - Dotenv

+---

 ## Credits

-Thanks to the following people who helped me in this project:
+Thanks to the following people who worked on this project!

 - Alex Fortin
 - Alishah Hashwani
 - Mark DeKraker

+---

+## Where can I view this application?

+To view this application you can go to the [round-table](https://round-table14.herokuapp.com/) website